ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    - a VSI with encrypted data volume (encryption using {{site.data.keyword.keymanagementservicefull_notm}}) and with a security group attached.

    ![dedicated host](images/solution62-vpc-scaling-dedicated-hidden/dedicated_host.png)
+3. From the log output, **copy** the dedicated instance IP address and open it in a browser to see a response from the Nginx server similar to `I'm a new server created on ...`.

 ## Resize the VSI and data volume on the dedicated host
 {: #vpc-scaling-dedicated-compute-dedicated-resize}